Stock Market News Today: Unraveling the Mysteries of Profitability

 Is The Market Manipulated?

-That the market is manipulated, there is no doubt.
+There is no doubt that the market is manipulated.
 However, the greatest obstacle is our fear and greed.
-Market manipulation, defined as moving the market other than for buying and selling of shares, is part of the market, has always been, and shall be forevermore!
+Market manipulation, defined as moving the market other than buying and selling shares, is part of the market, has always been, and shall always be!

-The question we should ask, is all manipulation bad?
-It helps assuage our sense of inadequacy if we believe that there are malevolent forces at work.
+We should ask, is all manipulation bad?
+If we believe that malevolent forces are at work, we can assuage our sense of inadequacy.
 There is someone else to blame for our lack of success.

 Manipulation can serve many ends.
-I have made the case that the $US is pushed up by the BIS and the G7/G8 cabal (see ‘The Secret Oil Rescue’), and no cogent evidence has been advanced to contradict this view.
+I have argued that the US dollar is pushed up by the BIS and the G7/G8 cabal (see ‘The Secret Oil Rescue’), and no cogent evidence has been advanced to contradict this view.

 The first chart looks complicated, but it only compares the oil price to some currencies.
-We see a shift in various inter-currency relationships when oil prices climb.
+When oil prices climb, we see a shift in various inter-currency relationships.
 This occurs in the face of basic market fundamentals (one of the typical hallmarks of manipulation), leaving some form of market manipulation as the cause.

 Period A to early April 04: stable oil-or so it appeared- we had observed the HUGE backwardation in the far oil contracts, showing a tightening of supply.
 The Yen is rising at the expense of the Euro.